zwpdbh/rust_web/README.md

 # Chapter 04 -- Implement a RESTful API

+## Q and A

+- Why need to create filter ?
+  - Each HTTP request runs through the filters we setup and adds or modifies the data along the way.
+  - To handle state with Warp, we have to create a filter.

 ## Get questions from in-memory

 ### How to load json file as in memory data store